Localization versus inhomogeneous superfluidity: Submonolayer He-4 on fluorographene, hexagonal boron nitride, and graphene: Summary and conclusion

 In this paper we have revisited the adsorption at low coverage of $^4$He on fluorographene and on hexagonal boron nitride in the sub monolayer regime and we have also studied such adsorption in presence of an electric field for GF and hBN and also for graphene.
 The motivation was the search of a superfluid state of monolayer $^4$He adsorbed on very regular substrates, as can be experimentally obtained with the above-mentioned substances, because such superfluid state should be characterized by a strong spatial anisotropy, a regime not yet explored with $^4$He.
 For instance, in this regime rotons should be anisotropic with an energy depending on the direction of the wave vector \cite{Nav13} and a vortex excitation should not be translationally invariant, but it should have preferential sites for the location of the vortex core \cite{Gal2020}.

-We have developed new adsorption potentials for such substrates with ab-initio method and we have studied the properties of $^4$He at finite temperature with PIMC and at $T=0$~K with VPI.
+We have developed new adsorption potentials for such substrates with {\it ab initio} methods and we have studied the properties of $^4$He at finite temperature with PIMC and at $T=0$~K with VPI.
 In the case of GF we confirm previous results \cite{nava_2012,silvestrelli_2019} that sub monolayer $^4$He in its ground state and at low $T$ is a low-coverage self-bound superfluid.
 A commensurate state is present at higher coverage in which one sixth of the adsorption sites are occupied.
 This commensurate state was not detected in the previous studies.
 In the present work we have not studied the system at higher coverage.
 The superfluid fraction at the lowest $T$ is about 55\% and not 100\%, a depletion expected even at $T=0$~K for a non-uniform superfluid \cite{Leggett}.
 We estimate a transition temperature to the normal state between 0.5 and 1.0~K. We have characterized the structural properties in direct and in reciprocal space confirming the extremely large spatial anisotropy of the superfluid.
-The superfluid fills the bonds of a honeycomb lattice of the adsorption sites with a ratio of about 6 between the largest and the smallest areal density: it is like the superfluid were moving in a multi-connected space.
+The superfluid fills the bonds of a honeycomb lattice of the adsorption sites with a ratio of about 6 between the largest and the smallest areal density: it is like the superfluid were moving in a multiconnected space.
 The commensurate state at coverage 1/6 of the adsorption sites is a triangular lattice similar to the commensurate state of $^4$He on graphite at coverage 1/3 but special features characterize the commensurate state on GF.
 In fact, even at the lowest $T$ a $^4$He atom is not constrained to remain at a single adsorption site but there is a sizeable probability of occupation of the neighboring sites giving rise to a three-lobed density distribution.
-As far as we know this is the first instance of such behavior among the ordered adsorbates on regular substrates and it will be of interest to determine if such feature is modifying the order-disorder phase transition compared to that of $^4$He on graphite \cite{reatto_2013}.
+It will be of interest to determine if such behavior, to our knowlegde unique among the ordered adsorbates on regular substrates, is modifying the order-disorder phase transition compared to that of $^4$He on graphite \cite{reatto_2013}.
 Other features of this ordered state of $^4$He on GF are a mean square deviation from the equilibrium site more than double that of $^4$He on graphite and a particularly low transition temperature to a disordered state between 0.5 and 1~K, less than one third of the order-disorder transition of $^4$He on graphite.
 This commensurate state is not supersolid.